-Whether you’re a new freelancer or one who is trying to strategically grow your business, you’re likely always looking for new ways to get ‘the best bang for your buck’.
-In other words, you’re searching for the best ways to measure your effort spent vs. your compensation received.
+Whether you’re a new freelancer or one who is trying to strategically grow your business, you’re likely always looking for new ways to get the best bang for your buck and send invoice templates worthy of your hard work.
+In other words, you’re searching for the best ways to measure your effort spent vs. your compensation received, even from when you draft a scope of work template or a quote template.
 We’re not just talking about time management secrets, but also tools that will give you insights into your actual productivity levels.

 In your search, you’ve probably come up across the term ‘timesheet’.
 But what is a timesheet?
 How does it work and why should you use it?
 Answering all those questions and more, here are the top four things you need to know about timesheets.